About this book

 Travels with My Family is told from the point of view of a long-suffering big brother who must fulfill many roles in this eccentric family: keep little brother out of trouble, humor artist Mom, and discourage Dad from pulling out the road map to search for yet another off-the-beaten-track destination.

 Husband-and-wife team Marie-Louise Gay and David Homel and have combined their prodigious writing and illustrating talents with their own family memories to produce a very different travelogue.

-Marie-Louise Gay has achieved international acclaim as an author and illustrator of children’s books.
+MARIE-LOUISE GAY has achieved international acclaim as an author and illustrator of children’s books.
 She has won many awards, including two Governor General’s awards, the Elizabeth Mrazik-Cleaver Award, the Vicky Metcalf Award and the Marilyn Baillie Picture Book Award.
 She has also been nominated for the prestigious Astrid Lindgren Memorial Award and the Hans Christian Andersen Award.
 Marie-Louise’s very popular Stella and Sam series has been translated into more than fifteen languages and is loved by children all over the world.
+Her recent books include Any Questions? and Short Stories for Little Monsters.
 She lives in Montreal. marielouisegay.com

 David Homel is an award-winning novelist, screenwriter, journalist and translator.
 He has won the Governor General's Award for translation, and the Hugh MacLennan Prize and the Jewish Public Library Award for fiction.
-His most recent novel is Midway.
+His most recent novel is The Fledglings.
 He lives in Montreal, Quebec.